 Nicolaos (Nick) G. Alexopoulos was born in Athens, Greece, in 1942.
 He graduated from the 8th Gymnasium in 1959.
 He earned his BSEE (1965), MSEE (1967), and PhD (1968) in Electrical Engineering from the University of Michigan in Ann Arbor, Michigan.

 Dr. Alexopoulos served as The Dean of the Henry Samueli School of Engineering at the University of California at Irvine (UCI) from 1997 to 2008.
 He was a member of the faculty at the Henry Samueli School of Engineering and Applied Science at the University of California at Los Angeles (UCLA) from 1969 to 1996, where he served as Chair of the Electrical Engineering Department (1987-1992) and Associate Dean for Faculty Affairs (1986-1987) before taking his post as Dean at UCI.

 He joined Broadcom Corporation (2008-2015) as Vice President for Antennas, RF Technologies and University Relations.
-He currently serves as Vice President for Academic Programs and University Relations with Broadcom Foundation.
+He currently serves as Advisor for University & Community Relations with Broadcom Foundation.

-Dr. Alexopoulos is highly cited in Computer Science and has received two IEEE Best Journal Paper Awards.
+Dr. Alexopoulos is Highly Cited in Engineering and Computer Science literature and has received three IEEE Best Journal Paper Awards.
 He and his students have published more than 300 journal and refereed conference publications and several book chapters.
-He also holds 25 U.S. patents.
-He has also received an Honorary Doctorate from the National Technical University of Athens, Greece.
+He also holds more than 40 US patents.
+In 2005 he received an Honorary Doctorates from the National Technical University of Athens, Greece.

-He has served over the years as a consultant to various high-tech companies and to the U.S. Government.
-In addition, he founded Kimalink Inc., which was bought by Broadcom in 2000.
+He has served over the years as a consultant to various high-tech companies and to the US Government.
+In addition, he founded the company Kimalink Inc., which was bought by Broadcom in 2000.